The Planet Green Tree Service Difference

 Because every tree and shrub is different, you must approach tree trimming with a plan.
 Before you start hacking at your trees with a machete, be sure to contact Planet Green Tree Service.
 Our team of expert arborists will come to your home and determine the best path to take for your tree trimming needs.
 We always take into account variables like the strengths, weaknesses, and species of your trees.

-Large Tree Removal Johns Island, SC
+Tree And Stump Removal John’s Island, SC

-Benefits of Tree Trimming in Johns Island
+Benefits of Tree Trimming in John’s Island, SC

 For some folks, tree trimming seems like a minor detail in the grand scheme of homeownership.
 It can be a tedious job, but keeping your trees trimmed and well-maintained is more important than you might think.
 Below are just a few of the many benefits of keeping your trees and shrubs trimmed: